davidtchiu/davidtchiu.github.io/teaching/cs161/hwk7.img/index.md

 - You don't need to declare any more instance variables besides the ones that are already declared.
 The `canvas` field will store the entire image as a 2D array of values ranging from 0 to 255.
 There are `height` rows, and `width` columns in this 2D array.
 All of these fields will be automatically populated upon calling `open()` in the constructor.

 - Write a method called `inverse()`.
-It iterates through all pixel elements in your 2D array and negates their values.
-For instsance, 0 becomes 255, 1 becomes 254, 2 becomes 253, and so on.
+It iterates through all pixel elements in your 2D array and negates their values in the range of 0 to 255.
+For instsance, 0 becomes 255, 1 becomes 254, 2 becomes 253, ..., 254 becomes 1, and 255 becomes 0.

 - Write a method called `gamma()` that takes as input a `double` named `gamma`.
-It loops through all Pixel elements in your 2D array and applies sets all pixel values to the value of the pixel raised to the power of `gamma`.
+It loops through all Pixel elements in your 2D array and sets all pixel values to the current value of the pixel raised to the power `gamma`.
 Recall that you can raise $$a$$ to the power of $$b$$ by using the method `Math.pow(a,b)`.
+If you want to darken your image, you can input a `gamma` value between 0 and 1.
+If you want to lighten your image, input a value slightly greater than 1 (such as 1.2).

 Before moving on to the next section, you should test everything out to check whether everything's working so far.
 Check out the examples below (type into the `main` method inside the `Fotoshop` class).
 If successful, open up the BlueJ project folder, and double-click to open the new jpeg file after transformation.
 You should get the results that follow: